skafos/TuriActivityClassifier/README.md

 - A support `/common/load_data.py` module that does some initital data cleaning/ prep.

+## How do I integrate my own data?

 ### To try this out:
   - Fork this repo